Ammar-Alam/odin-recipes/README.md

-This is a practice HTML-only site created for the Recipe page project from The Odin Project's Foundations course.
+This is a practice HTML and CSS site created for the Recipe page project from The Odin Project's Foundations course.